Search ideas, news and case studies

 - Tax return: you’ll also need to file and report the company’s tax return every year on the date specified.
 This information can be compiled by yourself or an accountant, but either way, it needs to be done whether the company makes a profit or not.
 Your tax return needs to go to the HMRC and Companies House (both government agencies) too.
 Please note, the tax return should not be confused with a company’s annual accounts or confirmation statement – two filing obligations for a UK limited company that must be delivered after 12 months.

 While these steps are relatively straightforward, albeit time-consuming, remember that you’ll also need a UK bank account for your company.
-This can be an onerous process, but a way around this is to register with a bank in your own country, or to form with an agent.
+This can be an long process, but a way around this is to register with a bank in your own country, or to form with an agent.
 You’re allowed to trade with a bank account from another country as long as you make it clear that this is what you’re doing.
 A UK bank account does, however, make trading easier.
 In the UK, some banks will require a company director to visit their premises to open an account, but not all require this.
 Opening an offshore account based in the Isle of Man is another option.
+Our partners, Cashplus, Anna and Tide provide flexible baking options for overseas and give you a UK sort code and account number.

 Forming your own company can be a time-consuming and difficult process, and there are a number of other steps involved you’ll need to consider to make sure you get it right.
 From registering as a limited company, to the different address services on offer to help protect your home address from the public record, we can help with the whole process.